elangathirg/BikeSharing/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-This project was envisioned, assigned and assisted  by Upgrad and completed by Elangathir Balasubramanian (Email: elangathirg@gmail.com)
+This project was envisioned, assigned and assisted  by Upgrad and completed by Elangathir Gunasekaran (Email: elangathirg@gmail.com)
 The Upgrade team structured this wonderful exercise, equipped was with good educational content and held in person assistance to clarify doubts

 ## Contact